SolomonShilly/FraudDetection/README.md

 ## Code Overview
 Custom Logistic Regression
-- Implements a binary logistic regression model from scratch.
+- Implements a binary logistic regression model from scratch
-- Uses sigmoid function for predictions.
+- Uses sigmoid function for predictions
-- Updates weights and bias using gradient descent.
-Custom Neural Network
+- Updates weights and bias using gradient descent Custom Neural Network
-- Implements a basic feedforward neural network with one hidden layer.
+- Implements a basic feedforward neural network with one hidden layer
-- Uses sigmoid activation function.
+- Uses sigmoid activation function
-- Performs forward and backward propagation for training.
+- Performs forward and backward propagation for training Evaluation Function
-Evaluation Function
-- Computes and prints accuracy, precision, recall, and F1 score.
+- Computes and prints accuracy, precision, recall, and F1 score
-- Generates and saves a Precision-Recall curve plot.
+- Generates and saves a Precision-Recall curve plot Cross-Validation
-Cross-Validation
-- Uses K-Fold Cross-Validation to split data into 5 folds.
+- Uses K-Fold Cross-Validation to split data into 5 folds
-- Trains and evaluates both custom and scikit-learn models on each fold.
+- Trains and evaluates both custom and scikit-learn models on each fold

 ## Results
 ### === Fold 1 ===